-The Events Standards Format is revised, and so is its accompanying software program.
-HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.
+The Events Standards Formats are revised, and so is their accompanying software program: HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.

 HURIDOCS contributes to the development of a “violations approach” to monitoring economic, social and cultural rights.
 Recognising that standard methodologies and tools do not address every need of a diverse global movement, the organisation also pilots customised capacity-building work with human rights groups.

 The internet makes a plethora of valuable information available to human rights defenders, but finding it with mainstream tools remains tricky.
 HURIDOCS launches a multilingual search engine called HuriSearch that provides a singular point of access.
 At the time of its retirement in 2016, HuriSearch has indexed more than 8 million web pages.

 Sophisticated technologies like machine learning are a potential boon for activists, saving them time and energy on the more tedious tasks of documentation and information management.
 Working closely with human rights organisations, HURIDOCS explores ways to integrate these features.

 HURIDOCS introduces Casebox, an open-source solution for collaborative litigation management.
 By the time of its sunset in 2020, Casebox has been widely adopted within the human rights world and beyond.